maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 img_processing_settings = aid_cv2_dnn.load_model_meta(meta_path)
 ```
 For image preprocessing, a dedicated function **aid_cv2_dnn.image_preprocessing**
-carries out the followig methods:
+carries out the following methods:

 - **image_adjust_channels**: adjust the number of channels of the images.
 Models in AIDeveloper can be trained using
 grayscale or RGB images and the resulting model then expects images with either 1, or 3 channels.